intrinio/java-sdk/docs/SecurityApi.md

     String name = null; // String | Return securities with the given text in their name (not case sensitive).
     String compositeMic = null; // String | Return securities classified under the composite exchange with the given Market Identification Code (MIC).
 A composite exchange may or may not be a real exchange.
 For example, the USCOMP exchange (our only composite exchange to date) is a combination of exchanges with the following MICs: ARCX, XASE, XPOR, FINR, XCIS, XNAS, XNYS, BATS.
 This composite grouping is done for user convenience.
 At this time, all US securities are classified under the composite exchange with MIC USCOMP.
 To query for specific US exchanges, use the exchange_mic parameter below.
     String exchangeMic = null; // String | The MIC code of the exchange where the security is actually traded.
-    LocalDate stockPricesAfter = null; // LocalDate | Return securities with end-of-day stock prices on or after this date.
+    LocalDate stockPricesAfter = LocalDate.now(); // LocalDate | Return securities with end-of-day stock prices on or after this date.
-    LocalDate stockPricesBefore = null; // LocalDate | Return securities with end-of-day stock prices on or before this date.
+    LocalDate stockPricesBefore = LocalDate.now(); // LocalDate | Return securities with end-of-day stock prices on or before this date.
     String cik = null; // String | Return securities belonging to the company with the given Central Index Key (CIK).
     String figi = null; // String | Return securities with the given Exchange Level FIGI (<a href=\"https://www.openfigi.com/about\" target=\"_blank\">reference</a>).
     String compositeFigi = null; // String | Return securities with the given Country Composite FIGI (<a href=\"https://www.openfigi.com/about\" target=\"_blank\">reference</a>).